 Why didn’t I receive my 1098-T?

-1098-T documents are mailed to the student’s address as maintained by the University of Wisconsin System Campus Registrar's Offices.
+1098-T documents are available in SOLAR.
+If you accessed your 1098T in SOLAR prior to the printing date, a printed copy will not be sent.
+Mailed forms are sent to the student’s address as of the printing date for that year.
+Please refer to the above for that date as it changes each year.
+Your address is maintained by the University of Wisconsin System Campus Registrar's Offices.
 You should follow your campus’s process for changing your address so that the University has up-to-date information.

 Will an outdated address listed on the 1098-T affect me when I file my tax return?